buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcAlignmentVerticalSegment.md

 ### StartDistAlong
 Distance along the horizontal alignment as measured along the corresponding _IfcAlignmentHorizontal_.
-> NOTE 1&nbsp; The distance along is measured from the start point of _IfcAlignmentHorizontal_, any optionally provided offset expressed by _IfcAlignmentHorizontal_.StartDistanceAlong is not taken into account.
+> NOTE 1  The distance along is measured from the start point of _IfcAlignmentHorizontal_, any optionally provided offset expressed by _IfcAlignmentHorizontal_.StartDistanceAlong is not taken into account.
-> NOTE 2&nbsp; The unit of measurement is the global length unit, as set by _IfcContext_.UnitInContext
+> NOTE 2  The unit of measurement is the global length unit, as set by _IfcContext_.UnitInContext

 ### HorizontalLength
 Length measured as distance along the horizontal alignment of the segment.

 ### StartHeight
 Elevation in Z of the start point relative to the IfcAlignment coordinate system.
-> NOTE&nbsp; It is strongly advised to not offset the IfcAlignment coordinate system from the project engineering coordinate system.
+> NOTE  It is strongly advised to not offset the IfcAlignment coordinate system from the project engineering coordinate system.

 ### StartGradient
 Start gradient of the segment.